Eliminating the Barriers: Demystifying Wi-Fi Baseband Design and Introducing the PicoScenes Wi-Fi Sensing Platform: Characterizing the Pervasive CSI Distortion

-Previous works have proposed methods~\cite{Xie:2019ji,Zhu:2018fca, Tadayon:2019cj} to eliminate the CSI distortion, however, as they mainly focuses on phase-based sensing, they ignore the magnitude distortion.
-Xie~\etal~\cite{Xie:2019ji} suggests that the distortion only occurs at both ends of the spectrum and prune the subcarriers at both ends.
-Zhu~\etal~\cite{Zhu:2018fca} and Tadayon~\etal~\cite{Tadayon:2019cj} both try to curve fit the phase distortion using a central symmetric function, however, as shown in Fig.~\ref{fig:asymmetry}, both magnitude and phase are not symmetric.
+Previous works have proposed methods~\cite{Xie:2019ji,Zhu:2018fca, Tadayon:2019cj} to eliminate the CSI distortion; however, they ignore magnitude distortion and focus only on phase distortion, particularly only Type-I phase distortion.
+Xie~\etal~\cite{Xie:2019ji} prunes the severely distorted subcarriers at both ends.
+Zhu~\etal~\cite{Zhu:2018fca} and Tadayon~\etal~\cite{Tadayon:2019cj} both attempt to curve-fit the Type-I phase distortion using a centrally symmetric function.
+However, this method may lead to additional errors because, shown in Fig.~\ref{fig:asymmetry}, the Type-I phase distortion is \textit{not} precisely symmetrical.

-We enhance the method from Zhu~\etal~\cite{Zhu:2018fca} by storing the raw distortions rather than curve fitting them.
-As a result, this approach become a general distortion removal method which can cover both magnitude and phase distortion.
-Quite similar to the previous approach, the users measure explicitly the CSI distortion between all Tx and Rx pairs before the deployment of the sensing application.
-The measurement can be done by cable-connecting the Tx and Rx or putting them in very strong line-of-sight (LoS) situation.
-Each Tx/Rx pair measures the CSI and stores the average magnitude and phase distortion.
-Then in the sensing stage, each CSI measurement should subtract the distortion in magnitude and phase domain, and then reconstruct the complex-valued CSI.
+To eliminate the three types of magnitude/phase distortion, we generalize the approaches of Zhu~\etal~\cite{Zhu:2018fca} and Tadayon~\etal~\cite{Tadayon:2019cj}.
+Similar to the previous works, our distortion removal method has two steps: predeployment distortion measurement and in situ distortion removal.
+In the first step, users measure the CSI distortion between the Tx and Rx.
+This measurement can be done by connecting the Tx and Rx with a coaxial cable or placing them under a strong LoS condition.
+For each Tx/Rx link, the average magnitude and phase response are measured and stored as the distortion profile.
+In the second step, the stored distortion profile is subtracted from the new CSI measurements.
+In this way, we remove the distortion.

-The next problem is, how to verify the correctness of the distortion removal?
-Zhu~\etal~\cite{Zhu:2018fca} stitch the adjacent CSI measurements based on an insight that \textit{the CSI measurements from the adjacent yet partially overlapping channels should have identical measurements for the shared part}.
-We adopt the same idea to verify the correctness of the distortion removal.
+The next problem is how to verify the correctness of the distortion removal.
+Zhu~\etal~\cite{Zhu:2018fca} stitches the adjacent CSI measurements based on an idea that \textit{the CSI measurements from adjacent and partially overlapping channels should have identical CSI measurements for the same subcarriers}.
+We adopt the same approach to verify the correctness of the distortion removal.
 Fig.~\ref{fig:stitching} shows an example of distortion removal.
-The disjoint raw measurement from adjacent channels become smooth and perfectly aligned with each other after the distortion removal.
-It is worth noting that we did NOT prune the subcarriers at both ends, and the stitching results are with all subcarriers.
+In the figure, the dashed lines denote the raw CSI measurements.
+These lines cannot be stitched, as they have different measurements for the overlapping parts.
+The solid lines, representing the distortion-removed measurements, are perfectly stitched with the adjacent measurements.
+The overlapping parts are perfectly aligned, indicating that the distortion-removed results contain only the in-air CSI portion.